ChristineHiou/datascientest/readme.md

-s is th github projet for the datascientest training
+This is github projet for the datascientest training